The oldest public wildflower garden in the United States

 Below - fruit comparison: Woodland strawberry (1st photo) is longer and elliptical with the achenes on the surface of the berry Note the pair of bracts slightly back on the stalk.
 The Common Virginia Strawberry (2nd photo) has the achenes embedded in small surface pits.

-Notes: The Wild Strawberries are not indigenous to the Garden.
-Martha Crone, in her 1951 inventory of Garden plants, listed both species ( F. vesca and F. virginiana) as present in the Garden.
+Notes: Eloise Butler did not list either of the Wild Strawberries as indigenous to the Garden, nor did she log planting them, but in her 1915 article Children’s Forage Plants in the Wild Garden. she stated two species of strawberry were present.
+Martha Crone, in her 1951 inventory of Garden plants, listed both species (F. vesca and F. virginiana) as present in the Garden.
 She listed the Woodland Strawberry as Fragaria americana, which is now classified as a variety of F. vesca.
 She had noted in her Garden Log of 1933 that she planted F. virginiana.
 Both species of wild strawberry are native to Minnesota.
-I believe that the time F. vesca entered the Garden was June 11, 1946, when Martha Crone listed planting "50 Wild Strawberry".
+Crone may have planted F. vesca on June 11, 1946, when she listed planting "50 Wild Strawberry."
+Susan Wilkins added plants in 2011.
 F. vesca is found in most counties of Minnesota with most exceptions being in the drier SW quadrant.
-In North America it is found across southern Canada and in the U.S. from the Dakotas and Nebraska east to the coast but not south of Tennessee and North Carolina, whereas F. virginiana is found throughout North America and in most of Minnesota.
+In North America, with the four subspecies, it is found across southern Canada and in the U.S. from the west coast to the east coast, but not south of Tennessee and North Carolina, whereas F. virginiana is found throughout North America and in most of Minnesota.

 Thoreau wrote in his notebooks "I do not think much of strawberries in gardens, nor in market baskets, nor in quart boxes, raised and sold by your excellent hard-fisted neighbor.
 It is those little natural beds or patches of them on the dry hillsides that interest me most, though I may get but a handful at first, where, however, the fruit sometimes reddens the ground and the otherwise barren soil is all beaded with them - not weeded or watered or manured by a hired gardener."